 When to see your doctor/GP about joint pain

-What is the most effective joint supplement?
+What are the most effective supplements for joints?

-You should always speak to your doctor ahead of taking a supplement to find out which is best for you.
+While it would be easy if we could suggest the best thing for joint pain for you, the truth is that everyone has different needs.
+Which is why you should always speak to your doctor ahead of taking a supplement to find out which is best for you.

 Last updated: 31 January 2022